EDITORIALS

 The key is to keep things in perspective and tailor your approach to your specific needs.
 Sanity testing is about making sure it's worth proceeding with more comprehensive testing, not adding unnecessary complexity to your process.

-If a sanity test fails, it often indicates a fundamental issue that needs addressing before further testing.
+If this kind of check fails, it often indicates a fundamental issue that needs addressing before further testing.
 This early detection can save your team valuable time and resources, ensuring you're not investing effort in testing a build that's fundamentally flawed.

 Ideas for applying sanity testing